pippim/pippim.github.io/tcm.md

 <a id="hdr4"></a>
 <div class="hdr-bar">  <a href="#">Top</a>  <a href="#hdr3">ToS</a>  <a href="#hdr2">ToC</a>  <a href="#hdr5">Skip</a></div>

+# TCM Window Buttons

-{% include image.html src="/assets/img/tcm/TCM transparent button.gif"
+{% include image.html src="/assets/img/tcm/TCM Window Buttons.gif"
-   alt="TCM transparent button.gif"
+   alt="TCM Window Buttons"
-   style="float: left; width: 75%; margin: 2rem 1rem 1rem 0px;"
-   caption="The Cookie Machine Transparent Button"
+   caption="The Cookie Machine Buttons"
 %}

-# TCM Window Buttons

 The buttons brighten as you hover over them.
-You can click the button to jump to that section.
-You can also click the "Read more..." link.
+The buttons are described in the table below.
+You can click the button in the table to jump to that section.
+You can also click the "Read more..." link to jump to the same section.

 <table id="tcm_window_table" class="hrb_table">
    <tr><th>Button</th>